Why Is My Hair So Knotty All Of A Sudden? Pro Hacks To Getting Them Out

 What ingredients should I look to avoid when selecting products for knotty hair?

-Equi Botanics firmly believes that natural hair products are best when it comes to maintaining healthy looking hair.
+Switching to natural hair products is best when it comes to maintaining healthy looking hair.

 I’ve found a knot developing in my hair!
 How do I get it out quickly?